masonclouse/categorical-sectional/readme.md

-I've fixed a few small issues that I've noticed, and updated this readme file with instructions for WS2811 LEDs.

 # VFR Light Map

 ![](media/4418A9F8-AA35-497F-B700-1CCBF13A96DE.jpeg)

-This is a fork of Dylan Rush's excellent "[Categorical-Sectional](https://github.com/dylanrush/categorical-sectional)".
+This is a fork of Dylan Rush's, John Marzulli's, and James Russo's excellent "[Categorical-Sectional](https://github.com/dylanrush/categorical-sectional)".

-The purpose of this version was to unify the control code of different LED light types and to add support for WS2801 "individually" addressible LED lights.

-I have also attempted to make setup easier by moving the LED configuration into data files.
+I've fixed a few small issues that I've noticed, and updated this readme file with instructions for WS2811 LEDs.

 ## What You Need